The Polk County Democrat

-The Polk County Democrat is a newspaper published in Bartow, Florida, Polk County, Florida.
-It is a semi-weekly paper which began publication in 1931 and is the only newspaper published within Bartow.
+The Polk County Democrat was a newspaper published in Bartow, Florida, Polk County, Florida.
+It was a semi-weekly paper which began publication in 1931 and is the only newspaper published within Bartow.
 The paper endorsed the U.S. Senate campaign of Katherine Harris, a graduate of Bartow High School.
 The Democrat was run by members of the Frisbie family for many years.
-It is owned by Sun Coast Media Group.
+It was owned by Sun Coast Media Group.
 Louise Kelley Frisbie was a columnist at the paper.